Aims of this Policy

 - unauthorised contractual obligations, or actions that have not been signed as being complete.

-Rubicon Interiors will refrain from further processing of your personal data unless there are legitimate grounds that override your interest and rights.
+Rubicon Commercial will refrain from further processing of your personal data unless there are legitimate grounds that override your interest and rights.

 Providing your personal data to others